 Alternatives to consider

 As the Help to Buy scheme is no longer running, you can explore alternatives, which are also government-backed schemes.

 The shared ownership scheme allows you to buy a share of a home rather than the total value.
 With the scheme, you can buy between 25%-75% of a home.
 You’d then pay rent to your housing association on the remainder.

 If you’re not buying a new build, shared ownership may be better than an equity loan.
 You can also keep costs down, as you’ll need a much smaller deposit when buying part of a property.

 The shared ownership scheme is open to first-time buyers and home movers.
 You can buy more shares until you own the property outright.

 The mortgage guarantee scheme allows you to get a mortgage with a 5% deposit.
 However, it’s different to the equity loan, as the government will guarantee 80% of the mortgage rather than provide a loan.
 This gives lenders an incentive of security in case the mortgage isn’t repaid.

 Again, not all lenders participate in the scheme.
 However, it’s a government-backed scheme with flexible options.

 Speak to a Help to Buy expert

-If you’re unsure of whether you’ll qualify, you can speak to an expert mortgage advisor for information on the latest government schemes.
-Our advisors also specialise in a wide variety of mortgage fields, such as help to buy with bad credit or Right to Acquire if you’re a tenant wanting to buy the home you rent.
+If you’re unsure of whether you’ll qualify, you can speak to an advisor for information on the latest government schemes.
+Our advisors also specialise in various mortgage fields, such as help to buy with bad credit or Right to Acquire if you’re a tenant wanting to buy the home you rent.